-- 1. All students, employees, or other individuals with knowledge that a student has been missing should report this information to: - The Vice Provost for Student Life; or - The Director for Residential Life; or - The Director for Campus Safety and Security
+- 1. All students, employees, or other individuals with knowledge that a student has been missing for 24 hours should report this information to:

+- The Dean of Students; or

+- The Director for Residential Life; or

+- The Director for Campus Safety

-- 2. Note: In order to avoid any jurisdictional conflicts, when an off-campus and/or commuter student is believed to be missing, the reporting person should immediately notify the local law enforcement agency where the student resides.
+- 2. Note: In order to avoid any jurisdictional conflicts, when an off-campus and/or commuter student is believed to be missing, the reporting person should immediately notify the New Rochelle Police Department.
 The Campus Safety Department will assist with these investigations as requested. - 3.
 The Campus Safety Department will gather all essential information about the residential student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental wellbeing of the student, an up-to-date photograph, class schedule, etc.).
 Appropriate campus employees will be notified and requested to assist in the search for the student. - 4.
 If the above actions are unsuccessful in locating the student or it is immediately apparent that the student is a missing person, the Campus Safety Department will immediately contact the New Rochelle Police Department to report the student as a missing person and the New Rochelle Police Department will take charge of the investigation. - 5.
-No later than 24 hours after determining that a residential student is missing, the Vice Provost for Student Life or designee will notify: - If the student has designated a contact person, notifying that contact person within 24 hours; - If the student is under 18 years of age and is not emancipated, the student's custodial parent or guardian and any other designated contact person within 24 hours; and - Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, informing the New Rochelle Police Department that the student is missing within 24 hours.
+No later than 24 hours after determining that a residential student is missing, the Dean of Students for Student Life or designee will notify: - If the student has designated a contact person, notifying that contact person within 24 hours; - If the student is under 18 years of age and is not emancipated, the student's custodial parent or guardian and any other designated contact person within 24 hours; and - Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, informing the New Rochelle Police Department that the student is missing within 24 hours.